Vibestrate

 This skill grants agents read-only Postgres access for query inspection.

-The frontmatter is optional.
-Most skills don’t need it.
+This frontmatter is optional, and most skills don’t need it.